Abid9806/Datascience-FPL-assignment-on-operators-and-hello-world/README.md

-# To-perform-the assignment operator.
+# To-perform-the ternary  operator.
-Program to understand the assignment operator  in C language.
+Program to understand the ternary operator  in C language.